robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-21 21:07:45 UTC
+**Last Updated:** 2025-12-21 21:36:13 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later for the live feed; the camera should be available again soon.
+**Recommendation:** Please check back later for live footage of the pandas.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 21:07 UTC.
+**Technical Note:** The status image indicates the webcam feed is temporarily unavailable due to maintenance activities, with a timestamp of 21:36 UTC.

-**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
-We appreciate your patience and look forward to sharing adorable panda moments again soon!
+**Blog Summary:** The panda cam is temporarily offline for maintenance.
+We appreciate your patience and invite you to check back soon for updates!

 ---